 ***If you need to cut the flexwatt down to size DO NOT cut the black heat elements that run up and down between the sliver electrical strips.

-***you'll probably have to order flexwatt online, I suggest buying it from a business so when you need more you know it's
+***you'll probably have to order flexwatt online, I suggest buying it from a business so when you need more you know it's the exact same flexwatt.
+Most people have no idea what flexwatt is, that include stores that supply contract electrical workers-I've looked there.

 ***to use flexwatt you MUST use a thermostat or some sort of temperature controlling devise.
 If you don't you might as well put your snakes in the oven.
 Flexwatt by itself gets far too hot and will cook your snakes.
 I also suggest using a dimmer with a thermostat or another thermostat as a back up.
 Cheap thermostats can be very dangerous, and even the really nice thermostats could break.
 I explain at the bottom how to use a thermostat and a dimmer together.